Embracing Off-the-Grid Samples: Numerical Experiments

 \subsection{Noise Attenuation}

-This section explores the robustness of the methodology when presented with measurement noise, in both the undersampled and oversampled case relative to the target bandwidth $\frac{N-1}{2}$ (Sections \ref{MainResult} and \ref{1D} respectively).
-We only solve the basis pursuit problem (\ref{l1minS}), and avoid the least squares problem (\ref{ls}) for brevity.
-However, we note that both programs produce similar results and conclusions in the oversampled case.
+This section explores the robustness of the methodology when presented with measurement noise, in both the undersampled and oversampled cases relative to the target bandwidth $\frac{N-1}{2}$ (Sections \ref{MainResult} and \ref{1D} respectively).
+We only solve the square-root LASSO problem (\ref{l1minS}) with $\lambda = \frac{1}{2\sqrt{2s}} = \frac{1}{20}$, and avoid the least squares problem (\ref{ls}) for brevity.
+However, we note that both programs produce similar results and conclusions in the oversampled case (see Theorem \ref{CS}).
 We only consider the bandlimited complex exponential signal model for this purpose.
 We generate additive random noise $d\in\mathbb{R}^m$ from a uniform distribution.
 Each entry of $d\in\mathbb{R}^{m}$ is i.i.d. from $[-\frac{\chi}{1000},\frac{\chi}{1000}]$ where $\chi = \frac{1}{\sqrt{m}}\|f\|_1$, chosen to maintain $\|d\|_2$ relatively constant as $m$ varies.